 Board Member Recognition: Laura Goldhahn – Laura served on the NeighborWorks board of directors from 2003 through 2016 and was president of the Board for two years.
 “Her wisdom and willingness to take risks led NeighborWorks Great Falls to greater achievements and greater impact”, said Sheila Rice, Executive Director, “We are a better organizations because of Laura’s leadership.”

 Business Partner of the year: Stewart Title – Stewart Title, a great supporter of NeighborWorks for many, many years, helped implement the contract for deed financing program, participated in the fund drive (including a you-tube campaign video starring two Stewart employees), and closed the complicated Owner-Built Homes loans.

-Realtor of the Year Award: Beth Duke, Coldwell Banker The Falls Real Estate - Beth was involved in more NeighborWorks customer’s transactions, both as a listing realtor and as a selling realtor, than any other real estate professional in Great Falls.
+Realtor of the Year Award: Beth Duke, Coldwell Banker The Falls Real Estate - Beth was involved in more NeighborWorks customer’s transactions, both as a listing realtor and as a selling realtor, than any other real estate professional in Great Falls in 2016.

 Lending Partner of the Year Award: First Interstate Bank First Interstate Bank is was named the lending partner of the year, as the first mortgage lender for more than 20% of the secondary loans made by NeighborWorks Great Falls.
 First Interstate has been a financial supporter of NeighborWorks since 1980.